kheraud/pubsubbeat-docker/README.md

 ```

 ### Non-root ###
 The container is prepared to be used with a non-root user called `pubsubuser`.
-At launch, container automatically switch to this user thansk to [su exec](https://github.com/ncopa/su-exec).
+At launch, container automatically switch to this user thanks to [su exec](https://github.com/ncopa/su-exec).

 ## Contribution policy ##